 Here are some other reasons why napping in a baby carrier is OK:

-- You can monitor your baby the whole time, which significantly reduces the risk of SIDS.
+- You can monitor your sleeping baby the whole time using an app like Smart Sleep Coach, which significantly reduces the risk of SIDS.

 - You can teach your baby the difference between short, daytime naps in a carrier and long, nighttime sleeps in a crib.